kevingstewart/next-sslo-api-reference/inspection-services/README.md

 SSL Orchestrator inspection services all share a common set of API patterns that can be described here:

-* Getting the list of BIG-IP instances
+* Getting the list of BIG-IP instances (needed for instance IDs)
-* Getting the list of inspection services
+* Getting the list of inspection services (needed for inspection service IDs)
-* Deploying and un-deploying a created inspection service to/from a BIG-IP instance
+* Deploying a created inspection service to a BIG-IP instance
+* Un-deploying an inspection service from a BIG-IP instance
 * Deleting an inspection service
+* Updating an inspection service

 ___